 This building is planned to have one Inclusionary Zoning (income-restricted) home.
 The developer will additionally be making a contribution to DC’s Housing Production Trust Fund.

-Notably, the single IZ home will be on the first (at-grade) floor (unit 9); the six homes across two cellar floors will be market-rate, which will likely result in homes that are more affordable the typical for a brand new building in Brookland with close proximity to the metro.
+Notably, the single IZ home will be on the first (at-grade) floor (unit 9); the six homes across two cellar floors will be market-rate, which will likely result in homes that are more affordable than typical for a brand new building in Brookland with close proximity to the metro.

 • they would be heavily insulated from street noise